SergeyPodgorny/Fluent-UDFs/README.md

 # Fluent-UDFs
 UDFs for simulating nuclear reactor core

+A user-defined function, or UDF, is a function that you program that can be dynamically loaded with the ANSYS FLUENT solver to enhance the standard features of the code.
+For example, you can use a UDF to define your own boundary conditions, material properties, and source terms for your flow regime, as well as specify customized model parameters (e.g., DPM, multiphase models), initialize a solution, or enhance postprocessing.
+See Section  1.2 for more examples.

 This UDFs represents an approach how to create boundary condition which utilizes non constant profile.
 I used it to simulate heat generations field in nuclear reactors such as GT-MHR and PWR.